bschreck/deep.sh/docs/events.rst

 after to the run call has executed everything except returning.
 This recieves the ``SubprocSpec`` object as ``spec`` that triggered the event, allowing the handler to modify the spec if needed.
-Note that because of the way process pipelines and specs work in xonsh, the command will have started running, but won't necessarily have completed.
+Note that because of the way process pipelines and specs work in deepsh, the command will have started running, but won't necessarily have completed.
 This is because ``SubprocSpec.run()`` does not block.
 For example, if we wanted to get an ``ls`` spec after ls has started running,